Masters Program – General

-The Graduate School of Criminal Justice has a listing of many internship placement possibilities with local criminal justice agencies.
-Although it is the individual student’s responsibility to identify and secure their internship placement, the Graduate School staff can often assist students with their questions in regard to securing a field placement that meets their needs, while achieving the course and credit hour requirements prescribed by the Graduate Committee.
+The Graduate Office has a listing of many internship placement possibilities with local criminal justice agencies.
+Although it is the individual student’s responsibility to identify and secure their internship placement, the Graduate Program staff can often assist students with their questions in regard to securing a field placement that meets their needs, while achieving the course and credit hour requirements prescribed by the Graduate Committee.
 Students are not required to complete an internship with an agency already connected to the graduate school, and may seek placement with any agency that will accept interns.
 Students must, however, complete the Internship Placement Form and have it approved by both their internship supervisor and the Director of the Graduate Program.

 What qualifies as an internship?